 Procedures for reporting criminal sex offenses or VAWA crimes are the same as for campus crime in general.
-Should a student or staff member be a victim of a crime, witness a sex-related or VAWA crime or become aware of potential criminal activity including threats, a report should be immediately filed with the Campus Director or his/ her designee.
+Should a student or staff member be a victim of a crime, witness a sex-related or VAWA crime or become aware of potential criminal activity including threats, a report should be immediately filed with the Campus Director or his/her designee.
 The Campus Director will also contact the institution's Title IX Representative for advice and consultation.
 Reports by victims or bystanders who witness an offense or the threat of an offense will be kept confidential to the best of the CSA's ability to ensure safety, and to encourage reporting of these offenses.

-"PCOM Campus Crime Incident Report" Forms should be completed and are available in the in the form files in the student lounge on the 19th floor during all open campus hours or from the Administrative Receptionist, Monday through Friday.
+"PCOM Campus Crime Incident Report" Forms should be completed and are available in the in the form files outside of the Administrative suite on the 21st floor during all open campus hours or from the Administrative Receptionist, Monday through Friday.
 Reports may also be sent to the Campus Director or any of the Campus Security Authorities via email.
 Anonymity and confidentiality of the victim or third party bystander are protected to the best of the college's ability to do so.
 A CSA will respond and provide necessary information to an individual who reports an incident within 12 hours of receiving the report.

 Full details will be recorded and maintained in the campus security file and action will be taken including notification of police authorities.
 The Campus Director keeps a written log of such activity.
 Students or staff members providing the report will be encouraged to cooperate with any further investigation, arrest or disciplinary action.
-The college encourages but does not require victims to notify police authorities, and provides resources for victims to obtain a confidential advisor/advocate (see below).
+The college encourages but does not require victims to notify police authorities, and refers victim to obtain a confidential advisor/advocate (see below).
 In addition, victims are informed of the importance of preserving evidence for the proof of a criminal offense.
-Contact information for local authorities is listed above in Section I. Institutional personnel will assist the student in notifying these authorities, if the student requests the assistance of these personnel, or the student may use the following local resource:
+Contact information for local authorities is listed above in Section I. Institutional personnel will assist the student in notifying the authorities or contacting an agency who provides confidential advisor/advocates, if the student requests the assistance of these personnel, or the student may contact the agency his/herself at the following: